World Junior Chess Championship: Details by year

-1995 – Halle, Germany (November–December) – There were 80 entrants in the Boys / Open section, representing nearly 70 different countries.
+1995 – Halle, Germany (November–December) – There were 80 entrants in the Boys / Open section, representing nearly 70 countries.
 The Girls' event had 66.
 Giovanni Vescovi of Brazil was another star performer in the Boys' section, narrowly missing out on a medal.
 The Girls' category was even more closely contested with second, third and fourth places being decided on tie-break; Natalia Zhukova was the unlucky runner-up.